sebferrer/discord-bot-python-template/README.md

 This template provides :
 - A message sending in a text channel.
-- A command builder with two examples (/help, /faq), and an Interaction listener.
+- A command builder with one example (/help), and an Interaction listener.
-- A way to react to messages
+- A way to react to messages.

 ## Getting Started